GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     git remote add origin git@github.com:<your Github userId>/<your Github repo name>.git (SSH)
     ```

-6. Push the code to the new repo
+6. Push the code to the new repository:

     ```
     git add .